ilyakava/flare-up/README.md

   [--column-list=one two three]            # A space-separated list of columns, should your DATA_SOURCE require it [--copy-options=COPY_OPTIONS]            # Appended to the end of the COPY command; enclose "IN QUOTES"
 ```

-Currently there is only one command (`copy`) though we may add more, for example `errors` to report a configurable number of COPY errors.

 ## Sample Usage